 Abstracts must be submitted in English, correctly spelled and carefully checked.
 Text must be single-spaced, and not exceed 300 words.
 If accepted for presentation, the original text of the submitted abstract will be printed without any changes or corrections in the final abstract book.

 Abstracts must be submitted online via the ERC website by 18.12.2022.

 After submission, the ERC Committee will perform an anonymous evaluation and review of the abstracts.
 Emphasis in the review process will be put on the originality and innovativeness, the scientific use or translational clinical use, following by the quality of the research, the analysis of the data, and the well documented and structured abstract.

 Abstracts that meet the requirements are accepted for presentation at the Annual ERC Meeting.
-Information regarding acceptance/refusal of the abstracts will be issued by 20.03.2021.
+Information regarding acceptance/refusal of the abstracts will be sent by the end of February.